ADULT ADHD AND ASSOCIATED PROBLEMS

 PSYCHOLOGIST OR PSYCHIATRIST?

 Both clincial psychologists and psychiatrists can diagnose adult ADHD.
 Only psychiatrists can prescribe stimulant medication.
 Stimulant medications are controlled substances and must receive a special authority code from a psychiatrist.
-A GP can not obtain this code..
-Psychologists can perform an assessment and provide a report that can be used to provide evidence for prescription by a psychiatrist.
+A GP can not obtain this code.
+In the Cantebury District Health Board area psychologists can perform an assessment and provide a report that can be used to provide evidence for prescription by a psychiatrist withinthe public health service.

 So how might an assessment differ between professions?

 With a psychiatrist: a psychiatrist will likely peform a briefer assessment than a psychologist.
 The report will likely also be briefer.
-The psychiatrist may be less likely to use psychometric tools (questionnaires) or talk to other family members about a client's symptoms.
+A psychiatrist may be less likely to talk to other family members about a client's current of childhood symptoms.
 A psychiatrist may feel comfortable prescribing a medicaiton at the end of an assessment appointment.
 A psychiatrist may manage a person's prescribing or may pass this on to the person's GP and work in a consultant fasion.
 A psychiatrist is unlikely to offer threrapy for ADHD.
 A psychiatrist is likely to charge a lower fee for the assessment than a psychologist.

 PSYCHOLOGICAL CONSEQUENCES OF UNDIAGNOSED ADHD